Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 To show that $L$ is EWM, it suffices to show that $D$ is EWM.
 If $\dim(Z)=2$, then $D$ is EWM by \autoref{lem:auxiliary-for-EWM-bpf-theorem}.
 If $\dim(Z)=1$ then we may assume that $\dim T = 0$ or $Z=T=\Spec(R)$ for $R$ a Dedekind domain, and then there is nothing to prove.

-For {the second part of the lemma}, first localize $T$ at a closed point of positive characteristic, which we may do by semi-ampleness of $L|_{X_{\mathbb{Q}}}$.
-Let $f:X\to V$ be the map associated to $L$, and assume that $L$ is semi-ample on every fiber of $f$.
-It is enough to show that the divisor $D$ on $Z$ is semi-ample.
+For {the second part of the lemma}, first localize $T$ at a closed point of positive characteristic, which we may do by semiampleness of $L|_{X_{\mathbb{Q}}}$.
+Let $f:X\to V$ be the map associated to $L$, and assume that $L$ is semiample on every fiber of $f$.
+It is enough to show that the divisor $D$ on $Z$ is semiample.
 Furthermore, we may assume $\dim(Z)=2$ otherwise we are done.
 As $D$ is big and EWM on $Z$, $\mathbb{E}(D)$ is a finite set of curves contracted to points on $T$, whose pre-images on $X$ are therefore contained in fibers of $f$. {Hence $f^*D|_{f^{-1}(\mathbb{E}(D))}$ is semiample, and so is $D|_{\mathbb{E}(D)}$ by \cite[Lemma 2.11(3)]{CasciniTanaka2020} as $f^{-1}(\mathbb{E}(D)) \to \mathbb{E}(D)$ has geometrically connected fibers.} We are done by \autoref{thm:mixed-characteristic-Keel}. \end{proof}

 We now prove the base point free theorem.

 \begin{theorem} Let $(X,B)$ be a three-dimensional $\mathbb{Q}$-factorial klt pair with $\mathbb{R}$-boundary admitting a projective morphism $f:X\to T$, such that the image of $f$ has positive dimension, and none of the residue characteristics of $T$ are $2$, $3$ or $5$.